Character-Based Handwritten Text Transcription with Attention Networks: Results

 \section{Results}

-Table \ref{benchmark} compares the performance of our model trained with three different attention configurations --- softmax, sigmoid, and no attention --- with competing models on the IAM handwritten text lines test set.
-The model with softmax attention achieves a CER of 16.9\%, which outperforms the state-of-the-art models in 2012 (BLSTM + CTC) and 2013 (MDLSTM + CTC), but does not approach the current state-of-the-art model of \cite{bluche2017gated} (CNN+BLSTM+CTC).
-Our model trained with sigmoid attention (19.6\%) and without attention (49.1\%) performs considerably worse.
+We train the attention networks without the assistance of any lexicon or explicit language model and record their performance in terms of CER and CPPL on the validation and test in Table \ref{eval}.
+The networks perform comparatively well on the Parzival and Saint Gall datasets, which have fewer training examples, and have shorter lines and vocabularies.
+The networks perform less well on the IAM and RIMES datasets, which have longer lines, and a larger vocabulary and number of training examples.

-A direct comparison against most of the models listed in Table \ref{benchmark} is not possible because most of these models rely on domain-specific and word-based dictionaries and language models for decoding. \citet{bluche2015deep}, for example, uses a word-based dictionary (i.e., a list of words found in the training set) and a word-based language model.
-The state-of-the-art model of \cite{bluche2017gated} uses a hybrid word and character-based language model.
+Table \ref{benchmark-iam-rimes} compares the performance of the (softmax) attention networks on the IAM and RIMES test set with models in the existing literature.
+The attention networks achieve a CER of 16.6\% on the IAM dataset, which outperforms CTC models that encode image features using LSTMs or multidimensional LSTMs (MDLSTMs) \cite{graves2009offline}, but does not approach the current state-of-the-art model of Bluche and Messina \cite{bluche2017gated}, which combines convolutional and recurrent layers for encoding with a CTC decoder.

-Two papers written concurrently with our paper use attention-based encoder-decoder networks for the IAM text line transcription task and achieve better results. \cite{sueiras2018offline} use an architecture very similar to ours, but train their model to transcribe words rather than sequences of characters and employ a word-based dictionary for decoding. \cite{guiadaptive2018} train character-aware attention networks, but the architecture differs in that they use an attention-based BLSTM decoder and CTC output layer to convert predictions made by the decoder into a character sequence.
+A direct comparison against most of the models in the existing literature is not possible because most of the existing models rely on domain-specific lexicons, and explicit language models for decoding.
+Bluche \cite{bluche2015deep}, for example, uses a word-based lexicon and a word-based language model.
+The model of Bluche \cite{bluche2016}, which combines a MDLSTM encoder and a softmax attention-enhanced bidirectional LSTM decoder, inputs and outputs at the character-level, although the decoder output is not conditioned on the previous character.
+The aforementioned model is also trained with curriculum learning and with a slightly larger training set.
+The state-of-the-art model of Bluche and Messina \cite{bluche2017gated}, in comparison, uses a hybrid word and character-based language model.
+Gui et al. \cite{guiadaptive2018} also train character-aware attention networks, but with a CTC output layer to perform the transcription.
+Michael et al. \cite{michael2019evaluating} is the most comparable to our work because the authors train character-aware attention networks without the use of a language model.